debanjansaha-git/speech-emotion-recognition/README.md

 ### Airflow Pipeline

-- Move to the **pipeline** directory
+- Move to the **pipeline/airflow** directory
-- With the **pipeline** directory as your working directory, run the following command to start airflow in docker one after the other:
+- With the **airflow** directory as your working directory, run the following command to start airflow in docker one after the other:

 ```bash
 docker compose up airflow-init